rs-anderson/Clustering-Ward-Level-Poverty-Using-Satellite-Imagery/README.md

 ## References

-The methodology of the project was inspired by Jean et al. (https://github.com/nealjean/predicting-poverty) but the pre-trained CNN was trained by Mather (https://github.com/jmather625/predicting-poverty-replication).
+The methodology was inspired by Jean et al. (https://github.com/nealjean/predicting-poverty) but the pre-trained CNN was trained by Mather (https://github.com/jmather625/predicting-poverty-replication).
 See the paper for the remainder of the resources.